Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 return base64.b64encode(raw_bytes).decode("ascii")

-Our API response now returns a single string instead of an array of numbers:
+The response returns a single string instead of an array of numbers:

 {